hamidhirsi/mlops-case-study/README.md

 **What makes this production-grade?**
 - ✅ **Automated MLOps**: MLOps pipelines with weekly scheduled retraining and drift-detection triggered retraining
-- ✅ **GenAI Integration**: AI Chatbot that can explain the Models predictions and semantic search using AWS Bedrock, RAG, and Vector Database
+- ✅ **GenAI Integration**: AI Chatbot that can explain the Models predictions and semantic search in plain language using AWS Bedrock, RAG, and Vector Database.
+An interpretability layer over the classifier.
 - ✅ **Observability**: Comprehensive logging, metrics (Prometheus/Grafana), and alerting
 - ✅ **Enterprise Security**: HTTPS/TLS, WAF protection, IAM role-based access, secrets management
 - ✅ **High Availability**: Multi-AZ deployment (us-east-1a, us-east-1b) with 3-replica services